Chart Color Schemes

 Miller is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Miller scores highly on cultural diversity, with 39.3% of its population born overseas and 52.6% speaking a language other than English at home.
-The dominant religion in Miller is Christianity, comprising 43.5%.
-However, Islam is significantly overrepresented, making up 26.5%, compared to the Greater Sydney average of 6.8%.
+Miller scores highly in cultural diversity, with 39.3% of its population born overseas and 52.6% speaking a language other than English at home.
+The predominant religion in Miller is Christianity, comprising 43.5% of the population.
+However, Islam is notably overrepresented, making up 26.5%, which is substantially higher than the Greater Sydney average of 6.8%.

 Frequently Asked Questions - Diversity